nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

 [2] Regnell & Brinkkemper “Market-Driven Requirements Engineering for Software Products” (Chapter 13 in Engineering and Management of Software Requirements)

+Question 2: What tools are available for continuous integration?

+There are three popularly used tools for Continuous Integaration.
+They are Apache's Continuum, Hudson and Cruise Control (CC).
+All the tools are open source and the users can build software and test them as configured.
+Hudson and Continuum support only Java based softwares but Cruise Control supports both Java and .Net based softwares.

 Question 3: What is Technical Product Management?

 According to [1]: